quicwg/base-drafts/draft-ietf-quic-transport.md

 packet.

-A server might wish to validate the client address before starting the handshake.
-To send additional data prior to completing the cryptographic handshake, the server then needs to validate that the client owns the address that it claims.
-QUIC therefore provides mechanisms for source address validation during connection establishment.

-Source addresses can be verified through an address validation token.
-This token is delivered during connection establishment with a Retry packet (see
-{{validate-retry}}) or in a previous connection using the NEW_TOKEN frame (see
+A server might wish to validate the client address before starting the cryptographic handshake.
+Source addresses can be verified using an address validation token.
+This token is delivered during connection establishment with a Retry packet (see {{validate-retry}}) or in a previous connection using the NEW_TOKEN frame (see {{validate-future}}).
-{{validate-future}}).

 ### Address Validation using Retry Packets {#validate-retry}